Your voice is your most powerful means of communication.

-1) Everyone has the ability to sing or speak with confidence once the right skills are in place.
+1) Everyone has the ability to sing, speak or play guitar with confidence

 Private Downtown Kelowna Studio

-As an experienced voice teacher and performer, I will create lessons that coach you and develop the necessary skills to make your vocal dreams come true.
+As an experienced voice teacher and performer, she will create lessons that coach you and develop the necessary skills to make your vocal dreams come true.

-The end of year student performance was held June 25th at Montreal Real Foods on Kirschner.
+The end of year student performance was held June 23rd at DunnEnzies on Lakeshore.
 Wow!
 What a Show!!
 3.5 hours of music with a FULL house of family and friends.
 Many performers had their best ever moments.
 Each student performed two songs and the second half of the show was with a full ROCK band.
-The choir performances of Because (by the Beatles) and Bohemian Rhapsody were amazing!
+The choir performances of California Dreamin' and Don't Stop Believin' were amazing!
 Well done everyone!!

-Each performance has a different theme ranging from Musical Theatre to Love Songs to Holiday Songs.
+Each performance has a different theme ranging from Musical Theatre to Love Songs to Rock.
 The variety of musical styles helps the singers stretch their vocal ability and have fun exploring a style they might not otherwise be drawn towards.

 Kim accompanies the students on a keyboard but often her husband Jim adds guitar or she might play bass depending on the song.
-Occasionally, students might also sing with pre-recorded tracks depending on which form of accompaniment best serves the song.
-The end of year show features all students performing two songs as well as together in two choir numbers.
+Occasionally, students who are learning to play guitar with Jim might play for themselves.

 Dylan Sterling Memorial Bursary